 The fact that in many places HIV treatment for mothers and babies is followed up separately, rather than as a pair, presents another barrier to successful early infant diagnosis.

 Point-of-care testing has the potential of helping to overcome the problems associated with the time gap between test and result.
 Point-of-care technology makes it possible to test infants on-site and receive the results within hours.
-This means that HIV-positive infants can begin antiretroviral treatment immediately and reduces the risk of loss to follow-up.72
+This means that HIV-positive infants can begin ART immediately which reduces the risk of loss to follow-up.72

 Option B+ challenges